-95. R. and M. are siblings, 11 and 9, from Honduras.
-They live with their mother, who speaks Spanish in a Northwest suburb of Chicago (Cook County).
-(23-0161847)
+86. A. and P. are brothers, 13 and 10, from Ecuador.
+They live with their mother who speaks Quichua and Spanish, in Chicago (Cook County).
+(23-0162217)

-R. and M.'s father was physically abusive to them.
-When R. was four years old, her father sexually assaulted her.
-After this incident, R. and M. left with their mom and they have had no contact with their father since.
-He does not provide them with any emotional or financial support.
-A pro bono attorney will need to file a petition for sole allocation of parental responsibilities for R. and M., and obtain an order finding that R.'s and M.'s reunification with their father is not viable due to abuse, and that it is not in R. and M.'s best interest to return to Honduras.
+A. and P.'s mother and father separated when they were seven and five years old respectively.
+Afterwards, the brothers had no contact with their father and he has never tried to see them, contact them, or provide for them financially.
+A pro bono attorney will need to file a petition for sole allocation of parental responsibilities for A. and P., and obtain an order finding that A. and P.'s reunification with their father not viable due to abandonment, and that it is not in A. and P.'s best interest to return to Ecuador.